 With the support of city government and business leaders, work is well underway to design what the future holds for Downtown Springdale.
 The 36-mile Razorback Regional Greenway Trail System cuts through the heart of downtown, a boost for significant investment.
 The future is bright for retail, commercial and office development in Downtown Springdale.

-July 8 -- The Tyson Foods JTL Building at 516 E. Emma Ave celebrated a grand opening with community leaders.
+The Tyson Foods JTL Building at 516 E. Emma Ave celebrated a grand opening in July of 2016 with community leaders.
 The 30,000 square foot building now is home to almost 100 Tyson Foods employees and the Tyson Foods Company Store.
 The building, which Tyson purchased in 2014 and started renovating in 2015, is the first completed project Tyson recently announced for the downtown area.